Meet the Editors

 Matthew E. Henry ~ Editor-in-Chief

 Matthew is a multiple Pushcart and Best of the Net nominated poet.
-He is author of the poetry collections the Colored page (Sundress Publications, 2022) and The Third Renunciation (NYQ Books 2023), as well as the chapbooks Teaching While Black (Main Street Rag, 2020) and Dust and Ashes (Californios Press, 2020).
+He is author of the poetry collections the Colored page (Sundress Publications, 2022), The Third Renunciation (NYQ Books 2023), and said the Frog to the scorpion (Harbor Editions, 2024), as well as three chapbooks.
 His poetry and short stories have appeared both online and in print under the name “MEH": his initials and response to many things in life.
 Matthew earned his MFA in poetry from Seattle Pacific University, before continuing to spend money he didn’t have completing an MA in theology and a PhD in education.
 His favorite things to teach include Things Fall Apart and The Things They Carried.
 He thinks people should spend more time appreciating the awesomeness of squirrels and crows.